lbl-neutrino/larpixSlowControls/README.md

 #################################################################################

-cryo-control pi is used to monitor all controls other than voltage/current supplied to test subject.
+cryo-control pi is used to monitor all controls other than the high-voltage/current supplied to test subjects.

 Instructions for logging into the cryo-control Raspberry Pi are in the file: DUNE ND Electronics Development/Control Monitors/Larpix/Larpix Slow Controls Credentials.